ITR Filing Deadline Missed?

 • Pay slips

-• CTC Breakup (To claim eligibility under various tax free income components like HRA, LTA etc)
+• CTC Breakup (To claim eligibility under various tax-free income components like HRA, LTA, etc.)

-• TDS Certificates from Bank
+• TDS Certificates from the Bank

 • Tax Saving Investment Proofs (To avail deduction under various sections)

-• Bank Statements (required for interest income, gifts received in the relevant Financial Year and dividend income if any)
+• Bank Statements (required for interest income, gifts received in the relevant Financial Year, and dividend income, if any)

-• HRA Receipts, LTA Expenses and Reimbursement slips
+• HRA Receipts, LTA Expenses, and Reimbursement slips

 Decide how to file